LazerGerraldo/E-Paper-Love-Note/README.md

 The pi did not realize what the correct time zone was.
 After changing the time zone with `sudo raspi-config` the program worked.

 ## E-Paper Display
-The display hooked right up to the pi.
-There was not a lot of documentation as to what pins on the display connected to the pi.
-I found the [raspberry pi GPIO pin-out](miscMedia/gpio.png), and followed the manufacture website as well as the table below.
+There was not a lot of documentation as to what pins on the display header, connect to the pi.
+I found the [raspberry pi GPIO pin-out](https://github.com/LazerGerraldo/E-Paper-Love-Note/blob/main/miscMedia/gpio.png?raw=true), and followed the manufacture website as well as the table below.

 | Function   | Wire Color | Pi Pin Number |